nirhof/Selenium-4-Java-Automation/README.md

 - External Files Support (Data-Driven Testing): Supports loading testing data from CSV files for dynamic testing approaches.
 - Reporting System: Integrates Allure Reports with screenshots for detailed test result insights.
 - Visual Testing Capabilities: Employed Sikuli to detect UI discrepancies and ensure visual integrity in applications.
+- Retry Mechanism: Adds retry logic for failed tests.
+The retry mechanism is implemented by using a `RetryAnalyzer` class to automatically re-run failed tests a specified number of times.

 ## List of Applications Used